Your privacy is critically important to us.

 Hopefully that has clarified things for you and as was previously mentioned if there is something that you aren’t sure whether you need or not it’s usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.

 As with most other websites, 9to5Linux collects data contained in log files.
 The information in the log files include your IP (internet protocol) address, your ISP (internet service provider), the browser you used to visit the authors site, the time you visited our site and which pages you visited.
-We rarely look at these logs and we never share it with third parties, it will be used for traffic statistics and server monitoring only, such as tracking-down the source of a flood-type denial-of-service (DoS) attack.
+We rarely look at these logs and we never share it with third parties.
+These logs are used for server monitoring only, such as tracking-down the source of a flood-type denial-of-service (DoS) attack.

 Credit & Contact Information